Skip to main content

 It should:

-• highlight any problems you may encounter and how you hope to solve them
+• any challenges or problems you think you may encounter, and how you hope to solve them.
+Consider any historical, cultural or social implications you may face.

 Please note, your proposal serves to inform your application and we understand that your ideas will inevitably develop and change throughout your studies.